khmikkelsen/haconfig/README.rst

 haconfig
 ========
-My smarthome setup, using Home Assistant, ZZH CC2652R, Zigbee2MQTT and AppDaemon.
+My smarthome setup, using Home Assistant on a RaspBerry Pi4, ZZH CC2652R, Zigbee2MQTT and AppDaemon.

 Devices
 ========